Between Saturday, March 1, and Tuesday, March 4, the Summit County Sheriff's Office responded to calls including the following:

 A man parked near Canyons Resort reported that when he returned from skiing his vehicle had been struck on the rear driver's side.
 He said he would e-mail a statement and pictures of the damage, as he lived out of town.

 A North Summit woman reported that she heard something break her window during the night.
-She saw a vehicle drive off and said the window was broken by a water balloon.
-There were no suspects at the time of the report.

 A welfare check was conducted on a Basin woman who was thought to be residing with a male in violation of her protection order against him.
 Deputies responded to the residence and took the man into custody.